yujiading/fractals/README.md

 >https://project.inria.fr/fraclab

-## DPRW FBM / sub-FBM / bi-FBM / self similar fractal simulator
+## DPRW FBM / sub-FBM / bi-FBM / tri-FBM / self similar fractal simulator
 Generate a fractional self similar processes.

 The main idea is:  use Lamperti transform to transfer a self-similar process to a stationary process, and